aristanetworks/anta/docs/usage-check-devices.md

 # How to use ANTA scripts

+!!! warning "Scripts are now deprecated"
+    Please note with [anta cli availability](../usage-anta-cli/), scripts described on this page are now deprecated and will be removed in later release of this project.

 ANTA comes with some scripts to leverage network testing immediatly or if you don't want to create your own application.
 This page describes how to use `check-devices.py` script to run your network testing.

 ??? note "Create inventory & tests catalog"